 |Montagu's Sea Snail (Liparis montagui) in a very shallow rockpool|

 |Egg case of a Thornback Ray, empty and hence not included in my total - but great to know they're here!|

-Also Brown Trout seen in the River Conon in a pool just upstream from the weir, but no photo yet.
+Also Brown Trout occasionally seen in the River Conon in a pool just upstream from the weir or at the weir itself, plus a leaping Salmon in the bay (17th September) but no photo's of either yet.